PoisotLab/ms_svd_networks/manuscript.md

 importance of each rank to reconstruct the original matrix; this approach therefore serves as a measure of "internal complexity".

-In this manuscript, we evaluate both the rank and the SVD entropy as measures of the complexity of ecological networks, by using a collection of 220 bipartite networks from various types of interaction, sizes, connectances, and environments.
+In this manuscript, we present and evaluate the use of both rank and SVD entropy as more intuitive 'physical' measures of the complexity of ecological networks.
+This is done by using a collection of 220 bipartite networks from various types of interaction, sizes, connectances, and environments.
 We show that while the rank of the adjacency matrix holds little information, SVD entropy functions as an appropriate quantification of the